+|Thrace is a historical and geographic area in southeast Europe, centered on the borders of Bulgaria, Greece, and Turkey.
+In antiquity it was also referred to as Europe, prior to the term describing the whole continent.
 Thrace designates a region bounded by the Balkan Mountains on the north, Rhodope Mountains and the Aegean Sea on the south, and by the Black Sea and the Sea of Marmara on the east.
-The areas it comprises are southeastern Bulgaria (Northern Thrace), northeastern Greece (Western Thrace), and the European part of Turkey (Eastern Thrace).
-The biggest part of Thrace is part of present-day Bulgaria.
-The population of Thrace was a people called the Thracians, divided into numerous tribal groups.
+It comprises southeastern Bulgaria, northeastern Greece, and part of Turkey.
+The biggest part of Thrace is part of present day Bulgaria.
+Thracians were divided into many tribal groups.
 The region was controlled by the Persian Empire at its greatest extent, and Thracian soldiers were known to be used in the Persian armies.|

-|Some of Bulgaria’s famous Thracian treasures were part of a major exhibition at the Louvre Museum in Paris in 2015.
+|Some Thracian treasures were part of a major exhibition at the Louvre Museum in Paris in 2015.

-The exhibition brought together more than 1,600 objects from 17 Bulgarian museums and several international museums including the Louvre and the Prado Museum, giving visitors an opportunity to see in one place some of the most significant Thracian artifacts that have ever been discovered.|
+The exhibition brought together more than 1,600 objects from 17 Bulgarian and international museums including the Louvre and the Prado Museum, giving visitors an opportunity to see in one place some of the most significant Thracian artifacts that have ever been discovered.|

 Hilt with gold inlay of Seuthes III's sword. ca. 331 BC.

-|Another highlight was the Panagyuriste gold treasure, which was excavated in 1949 and consists of gold drinking vessels that are elaborately decorated with mythological scenes and images, showcasing the artistic skills of the Thracians.|
+|The Panagyuriste gold treasure was excavated in 1949 and consists of gold drinking vessels that are elaborately decorated.
+The metalwork showcases the artistic skills of the Thracians.|